truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/33-linked-discourses-with-vacchagotta.md

 cessation, and the practice that leads to its cessation ..."

 <!--pg-->
-### N 33.6--10 Five Discourses on Not Seeing Form, Etc. *Rūpaadassanādisuttapañcaka*
+### SN 33.6--10 Five Discourses on Not Seeing Form, Etc. *Rūpaadassanādisuttapañcaka*

 At Sāvatthī.